The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-Note that this hyperbola satisfies equation (\ref{eqn:dSsubspace}) and hence its branches define curves in de Sitter spacetime.
-Moreover, these curves are everywhere spacelike separated and become null as we approach their endpoints.
-It follows that these endpoints lie on null infinity in compactified de Sitter spacetime and that the past endpoint of one branch cannot be timelike connected to the future endpoint of the other.
-We conclude that the Penrose property is not satisfied by $d+1$ dimensional de Sitter spacetime for any $d\geq1$. \qedsymbol
+Note that this hyperbola satisfies equation (\ref{eqn:dSsubspace}) and hence its branches define endless timelike curves in de Sitter spacetime.
+These curves are everywhere spacelike separated, so we see that the finite version of the Penrose property fails.
+Moreover, they become null as we approach their endpoints.
+It follows that these endpoints lie on $\mathcal{I}^\pm$ in compactified de Sitter spacetime and we conclude that the past endpoint of one branch cannot be timelike connected to the future endpoint of the other.

+More generally, we see that the finite and non-timelike boundary versions of the Penrose property are equivalent in asymptotically de Sitter spacetime.

+\begin{thm} For asymptotically de Sitter spacetimes, the finite and non-timelike boundary versions of the Penrose property are equivalent. \end{thm} \textbf{Proof:} The proof of this is identical to the proof of Theorem IV.4 in \cite{Penrose} and we refer the reader to this reference. \qedsymbol